 The ice rink sits in front of the Visitor Center, which has three art galleries showcasing local talent.
 Take a break and warm up by perusing the works.
 Helmets and walkers available for use on the ice, and sessions, which start on the hour, are two hours long.
 Note: Cash or check payment only.

-Where to Warm Up Nearby: Take a 10-minute drive to Miss Shirley’s Café, which has a sizable kids menu.
+Where to Warm Up Nearby: Take a 10-minute drive to Miss Shirley’s Café (1 Park Place, Annapolis, MD) which has a sizable kids menu.
 Silver dollar pancakes, French toast and sliders are each $8.88.
-Park Place, Annapolis

-Besides the usual suspects (read skating), this rink has themed events such as First Responders Night (where kids can skate with their heroes) on Dec.
-19 from 6 p.m. to 8 p.m., Ugly Sweater Day on Dec.
-16, and the Inner Harbor Frost Fest on Jan.
-10 from 6 to 8 p.m.
+Besides the usual suspects (read skating), this rink has themed events such as Superhero Skate (where kids can skate in costume) on Nov.
+17 from 2-4 p.m., Princess Skate on Jan.
+18 from 2-4 p.m., and the Closing Glow Party on Jan.
+20 from 6-8 p.m.

 Cost: $10/adult, $9/child, senior and military, $4/skate rental